Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/platform-api/instances/_index.md

 ---
 title: Instances
-description: The App API to work with instances
+description: The Platform API to work with instances
 toc: true
 tags: [api]
 weight: 100